 - Register for DE courses through the MyTIU Dashboard.
 Visiting Students who do not yet have access to the Dashboard may contact the TEDS Online Office for assistance.

-- Florida Regional Center students should register through the coordinator for the Master of Arts (Theological Studies) program.
+- Trinity International University - Florida students should register through the coordinator for the Master of Arts (Theological Studies) program.
 Please call 954.382.6400 and ask for the program coordinator.

 - Course registration is for a given semester.
 All Online Distance Education courses are tied to the regular semester schedule.